Lemon-Juiced/SpookySilver/README.md

-# Spooky Structures
+# Spooky Silver
 Originally part of [Spooky Structures](https://github.com/Lemon-Juiced/SpookyStructures).
 Spooky Structures adds spooky structures to Minecraft for SpookyJam 2024.
+This was originally also submitted as part of Spooky Structures, but was ultimately split for the health of both projects.

 ## Features
 - **Items**: